Past the purple moonA wolf cries for redemptionAfter the dry storm Copyright © Robin LeeAnn

-Welcome to the third First Lines Given!
+Welcome to First Lines Given!
 If that sentence confuses you, here's a link to where I explain what this is.
 Today's first line is by Ann Harrison-Barnes!
 (Happy early birthday, Ann!)
 She said: Such a sweet one!
 I rarely see snow, so I don't write about it often.
-Anyways, here's the result: On … Continue reading First lines given – #3
+Anyways, here's the result: On a cold … Continue reading First lines given – #3

 I'm not the best with consistency.
 The first time I did the best books of, I wrote about my favorite books that I read that year, despite when they came out.
 In 2018, I wrote about the best of the best that came out that year with Goodreads blurbs.
 So...
 This year, I decided to … Continue reading Best books of 2019